jansedivy/potion/docs/api/app.md

 #### `configure()`

-Method for configuring potion, setting up width and height and main probably the main thing is to define which assets to load.
+Method for configuring potion, setting up width and height and the main thing is to define which assets to load.

 #### `preloading()`